Is Hyperinflation Coming? Lessons From the German Hyperinflation of 1921-1923

 We've witnessed worrying amounts of inflation since the coronavirus outbreak brought the globe to a stop and after Russia invaded Ukraine just as the economy was about to recover, especially in economies that are perceived to be immune to it.

-It is best to start with asking what hyperinflation is.
+It is best to start by asking what hyperinflation is.

 What is hyperinflation?